TechJunkie is a BOX20 Media Company

 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

-The Chromebook is essentially a converted PC running a Linux-based operating system.
+While many use operating systems from Apple to Windows on their laptops, there are still a good number of people who opt to run the Linux operating system on their computers.
+Chromebooks are popular among those who want a computing device for basic tasks without breaking the bank.
 Many Linux enthusiasts love them as they get to sample the power of Linux at a more affordable price.
 And for those wanting to dip their toes in Linux land, a Chromebook is a good start.

-If you’re in the market for a Chromebook for Linux, we’ve done the hard work for you.
+You will find countless options on the market, but you have to ensure that the device you choose has ample processing power and battery life to run Linux.
+You should also check if the Chromebook you have your eyes on has the right size and weight, perfect for your daily schedule.
+If you’re in the market for the best Chromebook for Linux, we’ve done the hard work for you.
 Check out some of the best Chromebooks with Linux application support on the market right now.

 So, without further ado, let’s shop for the best Chromebooks for Linux users.